aws-samples/aws-media-services-simple-vod-workflow/9-MediainfoLambda/README-tutorial.md

 ## Prerequisites

 1. You need the ability to create MediaConvert jobs for triggering the automation.
-Jobs can be created from the console or you could use the watchfolder workflow from this respository [1A-MediaConvert-watchfolder/WatchFolder.yaml](../0A-MediaConvert-IAM/WatchFolder.yaml).
+Jobs can be created from the console or you could use the watchfolder workflow from this this folder: [Workflow-WatchfolderAndNotification](./Workflow-WatchfolderAndNotification/README.md).

 ## Implementation Instructions